NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Ghost Monk.md

     desc: "`pf2:2` (auditory,divine,emotion,fear,mental) The ghost laments its fate, forcing each living creature within 30 feet to attempt a DC 25 Will check save.
 On a failure, a creature becomes [[Conditions/Frightened|Frightened 2]] (or [[Conditions/Frightened|Frightened 3]] on a critical failure).
 On a success, a creature is temporarily immune to this ghost's frightful moan for 1 minute."

   - name: "[[Creature Family Ability Glossary/(Ghost) Telekinetic Assault|Telekinetic Assault]]"
-    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a @Template[emanation|distance:30].
+    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
 Creatures in this area take 5d6 bludgeoning damage + 1d6 per 2 levels, subject to a DC 25 Reflex check save."

 ```